n00221602/Album-Collection/DESIGN.md

-## Overview
+### Overview ###
-This is an album review application.
-Users can browse albums from various artists and leave their own rating and comment on albums they've listened to.
+This is an album review application that allows users to browse albums from various artists and leave their own rating and comment on albums they've listened to.
 Reviewed albums get added to the User's album collection.

-## Functionality
+### Functionality ###
 - User authentication and registration with role-based access
 - Browse albums and artists
 - Create personal album reviews with ratings and comments